Mrcubix/Who-Is-Live/README.md

 ## Notice

 - No packages are provided for linux & MacOS, as i don't know how to make them, the linux version works, but you have to install it manually or not.
+- Don't forgot to add execute permissions to the file if you want to run it.

 ## Features